 Many psychiatrists work part-time, especially those with young children.

-Take the first step by registering with Immigration New Zealand.
+Take the first step to a new life by registering your interest with Immigration New Zealand.
 We’ll send you personalised emails about job opportunities in your profession, life in New Zealand and choosing the right visa.

 It’s free and there’s no obligation.